Magic-Pod/issues/README.md

+This repository is only for managing Magic Pod issues.
-Create the issue about your troubles or questions on https://github.com/Magic-Pod/Issue-board/issues !
+Please create the issue about your troubles or questions on https://github.com/Magic-Pod/Issue-board/issues !